Nabilphysics/ros2/part12_Brodcast_TF_with_RobotStatePublisher.md

 ```
 cd my_robot_description
 rm -rf include/ src/
-mkdir urdf
+mkdir urdf rviz
 ```
-We are not gonna need incldue and src folder inside my_robot_description directory as we are not going to write c++ here, so , we have deleted those folders and created a folder named urdf</br>
+We are not gonna need incldue and src folder inside my_robot_description directory as we are not going to write c++ here, so , we have deleted those folders and created a folder named urdf and rviz</br>
-Now we will move our previously created my_robot.urdf file to this folder/directory,
+Now we will move our previously created my_robot.urdf file to this urdf directory ,
 ```
 cd
 mv my_robot.urdf ros2_ws/src/my_robot_description/urdf/